 In Figure 15, the UWI minus ECMWF first-guess wind-speed history is plotted.
-The history plot shows several peaks, most of which are related to low data volumes.
+The history plot shows several peaks, most of which are related to low data volumes, except for the peak in relative standard deviation at high nodes for 18 UTC 31 December 2005.
 Similar results apply for the history of de-aliased CMOD4 winds versus FG (Figure 17).

 Figure 19 displays the locations for which UWI winds were more than 8 m/s weaker (top panel) and more than 8 m/s stronger (lower panel) than FG winds.
-Like for cycle 101, the number of such collocations is low.
+Like for cycle 110, such collocations are isolated, and usually indicate meteorologically active regions, for which UWI data and ECMWF model field show reasonably small differences in phase and/or intensity.